Peter John Ramos

-Peter John Ramos Fuentes (born May 23, 1985), known professionaly as Mr. Beast, is a Puerto Rican former professional basketball player and professional wrestler.
+Peter John Ramos Fuentes (born May 23, 1985), nicknamed as Mr. Beast, is a Puerto Rican former professional basketball player and professional wrestler.
 He is the sixth athlete from Puerto Rico to play in the National Basketball Association (NBA) and the third drafted, gathering success in the NBA Development League (NBDL), where he was an All Star during the 2006–07 season.
 Ramos has also played in Baloncesto Superior Nacional (BSN), the Chinese Basketball Association (CBA) and the Philippine Basketball Association (PBA).
 He was a member of the Puerto Rico national basketball team from 2004 to 2016, making his Olympic debut in the game where Puerto Rico defeated the United States at Athens.

 As a professional wrestler, Ramos began his career in the World Wrestling Council (WWC) in 2019.

 Biography

 Early life

 Ramos' father abandoned their home when he was five years old.
 He would then travel to New York with his mother and siblings.
 Early in his life, Ramos' unusual height made him victim to verbal harassment.
-In 1999 when he was fourteen years old, already seven feet tall, Ramos was noticed by former basketball player Santiago Gotay in a clothing store.
+In 1999, when he was fourteen years old, already seven feet tall, Ramos was noticed by former basketball player Santiago Gotay in a clothing store.
 When Gotay learned that Ramos was born in Puerto Rico he contacted Félix Rivera, owner of the Criollos de Caguas in the National Superior Basketball (BSN).

 Rivera decided to recruit Ramos and bring him to the BSN, and traveled to New York to offer him a contract, despite the fact he had not seen him play basketball.
 Ramos met members of his family when he came to Caguas and he began studies at the Colegio Bautista.
 Under the guidance of coach Leonel Arril, Ramos began learning the techniques of the basketball game.
 Ramos continued getting taller, and by 2004 he was already 7'3".
 He led his high school to two National Championships.
 In the Puerto Rican Basketball League, Ramos developed quickly and in 2002, he won the Most Improved Player Award.
 In 2003, he earned a spot in the Puerto Rico national basketball team and participated in the Pan American Games.